-Former employees’ survivors may be eligible for these benefits too.
-If they are, then the provisions governing your income from the ORP and related insurance premium deductions will also apply to them.
-Consequently, you should incorporate these requirements in your financial and retirement planning.
-You should contact the GIC to determine if your survivors meet their definition of those who would be eligible for insurance coverage after your death.
+Eligible employees’ survivors may be eligible for these benefits too.
+If they are, then the provisions governing the retiree’s income from the ORP will also apply to them.
+Consequently, retirees should incorporate these requirements in their financial and retirement planning.
+Retirees should contact the GIC to determine if their survivors meet their definition of those who would be eligible for insurance coverage after the retiree’s death.

 The GIC administers the post-employment benefits.
-You can go directly to the GIC website for information about their insurance coverage and premium rates.
+Participants should go directly to the GIC website for information about their insurance coverage and premium rates.

 Employees who are eligible for post-employment benefits may access them under one of these two statuses: